by Joseph Molloy April 05, 2022 5 min read

 Yes, it is.
 All the approved methods are safe and cleared by the FDA.

 97% of the caffeine is removed during the process, leaving only a tiny amount.
-The EA method leaves only a tiny residual amount and anything left behind evaporates in the roasting process.
+The EA method leaves only residual caffeine content and anything left behind evaporates in the roasting process.

 To start, we think drinking decaf coffee should be just as enjoyable as drinking regular coffee.
 So we take care to source the best green beans we can find, make sure they are processed well and then roast them with utmost care.

-Treat your decaf just like you would regular coffee, buy fresh, tasty beans, grind it right before brewing and pay attention to what you're doing.
+Treat your decaf just like you would regular coffee, buy fresh beans, grind it right before brewing, and pay attention to what you're doing.